waku-org/specs/standards/core/mix.md

 ## Theory / Semantics

-Waku Mix creates an `overlay network` of all the waku nodes that support the `mix` protocol.
+Waku Mix creates an `overlay network` of all the Waku nodes that support the `mix` protocol.

-Nodes with `mix` protocol mounted SHOULD advertise that they support mix protocol via their their chosen discovery method.
+Nodes with `mix` protocol mounted SHOULD advertise that they support `mix` protocol via their their chosen discovery method.
 They MAY do so by updating their [ENR](#enr-updates) and using one of the ENR based discovery methods.

 Nodes that want higher anonymity while publishing a message via [lightpush](https://rfc.vac.dev/waku/standards/core/19/lightpush) or performing a [store](https://rfc.vac.dev/waku/standards/core/13/store) query SHOULD use the `mix` protocol to route their messages to the destination.